WebAssembly/stack-switching/proposals/tasks/Explainer.md

 If an `event` block has a `return` signature, that repesents the exit signature for the event block.

 `event` blocks are not executed if they are encountered normally: i.e., there is no fall-through into or between `event` blocks.
-In the case of an event block being encountered in the instruction flow, the immediately enclosing `handle` block is exited.
+In the case of an event block being encountered in the instruction stream, the immediately enclosing `handle` block is exited.

 When execution leaves an `event` block, the `handle` block in which it is located also exits.
-This is why the return signature of an `event` block must match the return signature of its enclosing `handle`block.
+This is why the return signature of an `event` block must match the return signature of its enclosing `handle` block.

 As noted above, a function body is considered to be a `handle` block.
 This implies that there may be `event` blocks occurring within the top-level block of a function.
 In fact, we make use of this property for fibers that are created using the `fiber.new` instruction.